nus-cs2103/website-base/admin/project-w04-inception.md

 #### {{ thumb(1) }} Start weekly project meetings

 * We recommend you start weekly project meetings now.
 You can use the meeting to do tP tasks, but also help each other do iP tasks.
+On a related note, ==it is also acceptable to discuss weekly post-lecture quiz together with team members as you do the quiz== i.e., discuss and decide the answer collectively, but you should not give away your answers to someone who was not part of that discussion.

 #### {{ thumb(2) }} Decide on a overall project direction %%(user profile, problem addressed)%%